daormar/debasher/rtdocs/source/implem.rst

 ------------------

-Once the processes involved in the ``debasher_file_example`` program have been defined, we can proceed with the definition of the program itself.
+Once the processes involved in the ``debasher_file_example`` program have been implemented, we can proceed with the definition of the program itself.

 Defining a program is extremely simple.
 For this purpose, we only need